MiuLab/DogeRM/README.md

 ## Evaluation

 ### Reward Bench

+🚧🚧🚧

+**Note**: We are in the process of integrating new features, including the system prompt functionality, into reward-bench.
+During this update, **evaluations on reward-bench are temporarily unavailable**.
+Thank you for your patience.

+🚧🚧🚧

 We include our modified RewardBench here, where the modification includes:
 1. use system prompt for our LLaMA-2 based RM, which is not included in the original implementation